beetleman/beetleman.github.io/source/_drafts/clojure-vs-python-web-benchmark.md

 Transfer/sec:      2.14MB
 ```

-All timeout i think are because [Yada] have many interceptors (similar to middlewares in other framework) by default so its do more than others in this example.
-I do more tests with delays from 0 to 400ms.
-I presents only charts because are more readable but all data are available in [repo]
+In my opinion all timeouts are because [Yada] has many interceptors (similar to middlewares in other framework) by default so It does more than others in this example.
+I did more tests with delays from 0 to 400ms.
+I present only charts because they are more readable but all data are available in [repo]

 {% asset_img requests_per_sec.png Request per second %}

 During tests with bigger delay interceptors overload are less visible and around 400ms are not visible at all.
-But steal [catacumba] is beast if we care only about performance and [Aiohttp] with delays is as good as [catacumba].. big sunrise!!
+But still [catacumba] is the beast if we care only about performance and [Aiohttp] with delays is as good as [catacumba].. big surprise!!

 {% asset_img latency.png Latency %}

-If delay grows only [Catacumba], [Yada] and [Aiohttp] have acceptably latency.
+If delay grows only [Catacumba], [Yada] and [Aiohttp] have acceptable latency.

 {% asset_img all_errors.png All errors %}

-level of HTTP errors for big 3 are on similar level if delays grows.
+level of HTTP errors for the big 3 are on a similar level if delays grows.

 # Conclusion

-I i must choice i will chose bet wen [Yada], [Catacumba] and [Aiohttp].
-[Catacumba] is extremely fast but new and offer much less than [Yada] in my opinion so for me is more about [Yada] vs [Aiohttp].
-For simple things I think [Aiohttp] is best choice possible but for bigger may be [Yada] is better not only because [clojure] and [JVM] are better than [Python] in my opinion.
-I ill try implement more real live example in both and check if [Aiohttp] is steal winner in term of performance and code simplicity.
+If I must choose I will pick between [Yada], [Catacumba] and [Aiohttp].
+[Catacumba] is extremely fast but new and offer much less than [Yada] in my opinion so for me It is more about [Yada] vs [Aiohttp].
+For simple things I think [Aiohttp] is the best choice possible but for bigger maybe [Yada] is better.
+I will try to implement more real live examples in both and check if [Aiohttp] is still the winner in terms of performance and code simplicity.

 # Source Code

-You can generate/experiment with data by You own using code from [benchmark] repo.
+You can generate/experiment with data on your own using code from [benchmark] repo.

 [benchmark]: https://github.com/beetleman/clojure-vs-Python-web-benchmark